Skip to Content

 Main entrance to the Corning Museum of Glass

-Inside the main parking lot, you will also find the Welcome Center which provides information for new visitors as well as restrooms and heat if needed (gotta love the snow in upstate New York).
+Inside the parking lot, there is also a Welcome Center which provides information for new visitors and restrooms or heat if needed (gotta love the snow in upstate New York).

-Travel Tip: If you are traveling with an RV, the museum has several large spaces in the back of the main lot for you to safely park.
+Travel Tip: If you’re traveling with an RV, the museum has several large spaces in the back of the main lot for you to safely park.

 Corning Museum Of Glass Tickets

-You will need a ticket to visit the Corning Museum of Glass and there are three main ticket options:
+You’ll need a ticket to visit the Corning Museum of Glass and they are valid for two consecutive days.
+Here are the current prices:

 • Adults – $22

-Discounted admission is available to visitors age 62+, AAA members and military.
+A 15% discounted admission is available to visitors age 62+, AAA members, students and military.
 The Blue Star Museums Program offers free admission for active duty military from May 20th to Labor Day.

 Here are the prices with the discount: